CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

-This subtlety took me a lot of `Debug.Trace`-ing to narrow down, since without it, the code looks perfectly correct, except the resulting arc revisor ends up trying nonsense despite it having established earlier on that there is a value assignment which works, and it is checking a subtree of that earlier assignment.
+This subtlety took me a lot of `Debug.Trace`-ing to narrow down, since without it, the code looks perfectly correct, except the resulting arc revisor ends up trying nonsense despite it having established earlier on that there exists a value assignment which works for the subtree we're currently exploring.

 #### Revising a domain